The main headings on this page are:

 A much-published American authority on revivals and spirituality.
 In a recent lecture on Kuyper, he pleaded that Christians should pray for 500 Kuypers with his intellect and Spirit-filled mind.

 E. H. Evan Runner

 Joel Carpenter, formerly of Pew Foundation and now at Calvin College, has outlined the way this school of thought is influencing Christian higher education throughout North America and producing leading scholars.
-It is a perspective as wide as life itself and world affirming.
+It is a world-affirming perspective that is as wide as life itself.
 As Carpenter put it: